AlexMoreo/funnelling/README.md

 If you are not interested in running CLESA or KCCA, you can simply omit this requirement by setting max_wiki=0 before running the script.
 If otherwise, you would have to go through the [documentation](./data/reader/wikipedia_tools.py) which contains some tools and explanations on how to prepare the Wikipedia dump (you might require external tools).

+We adapted the [Wikipedia_Extractor](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) to extract a comparable set of documents for all of the 11 languages involved in our experiments.
+Technical details and ad-hoc tools might be found in [wikipedia_tools.py](./data/reader/wikipedia_tools.py) (in this repo).
+The toolkit allows:
+* Simpliying the (huge) json dump file
+* Processing the json file as a stream and filter out documents not satisfying certain conditions (e.g., do not have a view for all of the specified languages).
+* Extract clean versions of documents (see the Wikipedia_Extractor for more information)
+* Create multilingual maps of comparable documents, and pickle them for faster usage.

-These dataset splits are built once for all using the [dataset_builder.py](./dataset_builder.py) script and then pickled for fast subsequent runs.
+The dataset splits are built once for all using the [dataset_builder.py](./dataset_builder.py) script and then pickled for fast subsequent runs.
 JRC-Acquis is automatically donwloaded the first time.
 RCV1/RCV2, despite being public, cannot be downloaded without a formal permission.
 Please, refer to [RCV1's site](http://www.daviddlewis.com/resources/testcollections/rcv1/) and
 [RCV2's site](http://trec.nist.gov/data/reuters/reuters.html) before proceeding.

-Once locally available, this script preprocesses the documents, and vectorize them.
+Once locally available, this script preprocesses the documents, and vectorizes them.
 10 random splits are generated for experimental purposes.
 The list of ids we ended up using are accessible (in pickle format) [here](./doc_ids.zip).